juice-shop/pwning-juice-shop/part1/customization.md

   * `facebookUrl` used as the Facebook link promising coupon codes on the _Your Basket_ screen.
 Defaults to `"https://www.facebook.com/owasp.juiceshop"`
+  * `recyclePage` custom elements on the _Request Recycling Box_ page
+    * `topProductImage` filename in `/app/public/images/products` to use as the image on the top of the info column on the page.
+Defaults to `fruit_press.jpg`
+    * `bottomProductImage` filename in `/app/public/images/products` to
+      use as the image on the bottom of the info column on the page.
+      Defaults to `apple_pressings.jpg`
 * `products` list which, when specified, replaces **the entire list** of default products
   * `name` of the product (_mandatory_)